Jirelking/Cybersecurity-Platform-Nigeria-/Use-Case-1-By-Solomon-Ajireloja.md

 Because of this, the organization required a solution that could identify and block malicious links **at the time a user clicks them**, rather than only during mail delivery.

 ---
+## Objectives

+- Reduce the delivery of fraudulent and phishing emails containing malicious links to end users within Contoso.
+- Implement Microsoft Defender for Office 365 Safe Links to provide real‑time, time‑of‑click URL protection against evolving phishing threats.
+- Protect high‑risk and VIP users (CEO, CFO, CISO) from credential‑harvesting and business email compromise (BEC) attacks.
+- Test new security controls using a pilot deployment approach before applying them organization‑wide to minimize user disruption.
+- Improve visibility into email‑borne threats through monitoring, reporting, and investigation tools in Microsoft Defender.
+- Demonstrate effective security control configuration by documenting policy settings and decisions with supporting screenshots.
+- Align Contoso’s email security posture with Microsoft best practices for phishing prevention and user protection.
+- Provide measurable security outcomes that can be communicated to technical and non‑technical stakeholders.

+---

 ## Licensing Recommendation